oisinmulvihill/sublime-text-3-settings/README.rst

     $ git clone git@github.com:oisinmulvihill/sublime-text-3-settings.git sublime-settings && cd sublime-settings && make

+Start new ST3 and enter the license.
+Now install PackageControl and "Theme - Gravity" and exit.
+Be carefull of the Local/Session.sublime_session and old project files which may have themes you don't have installed.

 To update, ``cd`` into your local ``sublime-settings`` repository and then:

 .. code:: bash